 D) priority based, the UE steers the SDF over the access with high priority unless the access with high priority is congested or unavailable, when the UE steers the SDF over both the access with high priority and the access with low priority.
 This steering mode is only applicable to non-GBR SDF; and

-3) a steering mode indicator:
+3) optionally, a steering mode additional indicator:

+A) load balancing percentages adjustment operation (LBPAO):

-A) autonomous load-balance indicator (ALB), this indicator is only applicable to load balancing steering mode.
-The UE may ignore the information provided in the steering mode information (i.e. percentages of the SDF traffic transmitted over 3GPP access and non-3GPP access) and the UE may autonomously determine its own percentages for traffic splitting, in a way that maximizes the aggregated bandwidth in the uplink direction.
-The UPF may apply a similar behaviour in the downlink direction.
+- autonomous load-balance operation, this operation is only applicable to load balancing steering mode.
+With this operation, the UE may ignore the information provided in the steering mode information (i.e. percentages of the SDF traffic transmitted over 3GPP access and non-3GPP access), and that the UE may autonomously determine its own percentages for traffic splitting, in a way that maximizes the aggregated bandwidth in the uplink direction.
+The UPF may apply a similar behaviour in the downlink direction; or

+- UE assistance operation, this operation is only applicable to load balancing steering mode.
+With this operation, the UE may decide how to distribute the UL traffic of the matching SDF based on the UE's internal state (e.g. when the UE is in the special internal state such as lower battery level) and inform the UPF how it decided to distribute the UL traffic of the matching SDF by performing UE assistance data provisioning procedure as specified in clause 5.4.8.

 NOTE 2: The UE is expected to determine its own percentages for traffic splitting by performing measurements across both the 3GPP access and the non-3GPP access.